thezapper/file-namer/README.md

 - [ ] Ability to add text to filenames
 - [ ] Reorder words
 - [ ] Modal Dialog or Toasts
+- [ ] Build exe with Github action

 `*` I ended up changing this to select files instead of a directory so the user could choose specific items and avoid files or directories they don't want.